-Lars Schmidt, multidisciplinary artist, dancer and musician,
+Lars Schmidt, multidisciplinary artist, natural thinker

 (MLitt in Fine Arts Practice and Performance, Glasgow School of Arts;